Mistakes as an Undergraduate Job Seeker

 Note that if you can’t get the tech for free because it’s proprietary, then you might be able to ask the university you’re at for a student license (if you can’t get one for free anyways), especially if you’re doing a research project that uses the tech.
 This is a great way to get access to programs like special CAD software or other tech that requires a license.

-Step 4: Build a portfolio and don’t forget some personality
+Step 4: Build a portfolio that shows work ethic, adaptation and resilience

 Bottom line: